 Vagueness Is Coming: Jor-El's warning about Darkseid's coming is so pointlessly vague that Clark actually thinks he's talking about something else and ends up doing nothing to stop him.

-The Kandorians perform this on Humans in Series 9.
+The Kandorians perform this on Humans in Season 9.

 With the added hypocrisy to then beg for mercy from a former test subject who decided to return the favour in kind.